How Art Therapy Can Help Breast Cancer Patients

 Mary’s story is a reminder that art lets you be yourself, and expressing yourself creatively is truly healing

 A diagnosis of breast cancer is a soul-searching journey; for many survivors who receive proper support, a healthy recovery includes some form of artistic healing.
-One of the most popular types of artistic healing is painting — the ultimate art therapy for breast cancer patients.
+One of the most popular types of artistic healing is painting — some might say, the ‘ultimate’ art.
 It has a way of pulling what’s inside you ‘out’.
 It is a state of vulnerability for the artist.
 The viewer can almost read the soul of the survivor.

 No one knows this more than Mary Carroll Moore.
 Mary is a writer, a teacher and an artist.
 She is also a breast cancer survivor — a survivor who uses art therapy as a way of healing from breast cancer.
-She’s a wonderful study on how art therapy for breast cancer patients can be truly restorative.
+She’s a wonderful study on how art can be truly restorative.